 Employees who are ill for any reason should not come to work.

 Work From Home

-All campus employees must continue to work from home when possible to comply with the state executive order.
-Only certain employees designated as critical to infrastructure or public health and safety should be allowed to report to work in-person.
+All campus employees must continue to work from home when possible.
+Only certain employees designated as critical to infrastructure or public health and safety, or work that has been deemed an on-site priority, should be allowed to report to work in-person.
 Read U-M plans for safely and gradually resuming activities.

 Paid Time Off Options